 6. Prepare simple questions:

-Finally be ready to answer simple questions.
-Complex question are good for preparation but simple ones are of high value.
+Finally, be ready to answer simple questions.
+A complex question is good for preparation but simple ones are of high value.

 You will be asked basic stuff before the manager goes into complex ones.
 So prepare them as well.

 Above mentioned are some of the interview questions and answers for finance and accounts.
 If you liked reading the post and have found some benefits from it, do let us know in the comment box below.